the-scarllette/the-scarllette.github.io/pages/projects.md

 A collection of my most used projects found on my GitHub.
 My entire repositories can be found [here](https://github.com/the-scarllette).

+## RL-Environments

+A collection of reinforcement learning environments.
+A section of which are based on tabletop games.
+[Repository](https://github.com/the-scarllette/rl-environments/tree/master).

 ## OOAgents

 A collection of reinforcement learning agents created in an object-orientated structure.
 [Repository](https://github.com/the-scarllette/ooagents).